Yara-p/Data-Visualization/README.md

 The automation scripts streamline data preparation, making it more efficient to handle large datasets and maintain consistency across files.

-## What Users Can Do With The Tableau Dashboard:
+## What Users Can Do With The Dashboard:

 1. **Geographical Disparity Analysis**:
    - **Explore Suicide Rates by State**: Compare suicide rates across all US states and adjust the threshold to visualize the severity of suicide disparities across the country.